stein-bmcc/mmp-100-final-video-embed-template/README.md

 To use this template you will need to:

 1. Upload your video file to YouTube.
-2. On your Video Page on YouTube
+2. On your Video's Page on YouTube

     1. Click the Share button
     2. Click the Embed icon
     3. Copy the iframe element – All of it.

+3. Edit __index.html__
-3. Delete the iframe that is on this page.
+	5. Delete the iframe that is on this page.
-4. Paste in the iframe you copied in the same spot.
+	6. Paste in the iframe you copied in the same spot.
-5. Change the figcaption content to fit your video.
+	7. Change the figcaption content to fit your video.
 If you made it then give yourself credit.
 	4. Change all of the instances of YOUR_NAME in the header and footer.
 	5. Change the text in the h1 from Your Project Name to your project's name.
-6. Delete these instructions
+	6. Delete the instructions in index.html.
+You can also remove the content on this page by either removing or changing the README.md file.
-7. You can also change the CSS to update the styling if you like (not required).
+4. [optional] You can also edit style.css and change the CSS to update the styling if you like (not required).

 ### Different Aspect Ratios

 In order to make the embedded video responsive, there is some special CSS that is applied to a div around the iframe.
 This CSS is different for different aspect ratio videos.

-Most video is 16:9 aspect ratio and if yours is, you won't have to change anything.
+__Most video is 16:9 aspect ratio and if yours is, you won't have to change anything.__

 If you have a 4:3 video or other ratio then you will have to update the class in the video wrapper.
 Here are two examples

  #### 16:9 Aspect Ratio
  This is what is already there.
+No change needed for this.
 ```
 <div class="videoWrapper ratio-16-9">